Search by category, archive or keyword

 They can only see the world and all of life’s circumstances from one perspective: their own.
 Therefore, if something is good or bad from their point of view, they assume that judgment holds true for everyone else as well.
 If there is a disagreement in opinions, they believe their opinion to be right and the other person’s opinion to be wrong.

 Broken Relationships and the Narcissist’s Response

-In relationships, it’s all about the narcissist and their needs and accomplishments.
-Loved ones are expected to provide unconditional support in the form of praise, complying with the narcissist’s desires, and going along with their version of reality.
+In relationships, it’s all about the narcissist’s needs and accomplishments.
+Loved ones are expected to provide unconditional support in the form of praise, comply with the narcissist’s desires, and go along with their version of reality.
 When a loved one fails to meet these needs, the narcissist sees it as betrayal and responds accordingly.

 Because the narcissist can only view life from their own point of view and truly believe that their reality is the only reality, they’re unable to understand why others get upset with them.
-When they are criticized, they think the other person is trying to pull them down, doesn’t understand them, is jealous of them, etc. It’s always someone else’s fault or someone else who is the problem.
+When they are criticized, they think the other person is trying to pull them down, doesn’t understand them, is jealous of them, and so forth.
+It’s always someone else’s fault, or someone else is the problem.

-When someone asks them to change their ways, they think the other person is being selfish and that the other person should change.
-They literally can’t understand why what they’re doing is wrong, because to acknowledge any fault in their own behavior would put the entire fantasy – and therefore their whole foundation of self-worth – at risk.
+When someone asks them to change their ways, narcissists think the other person is being selfish and that the other person should change.
+They literally can’t understand why what they’re doing is wrong because to acknowledge any fault in their own behavior would put the entire fantasy – and, therefore, their whole foundation of self-worth – at risk.

 Narcissistic Personality Disorder and Substance Abuse

 As you can imagine, people with NPD often have difficulty fitting into society because their view of the world is so different from everyone else’s.
 Maintaining relationships and careers can be challenging because other people become fed up with their arrogance, manipulation, unrealistic attitude, and lack of empathy.